 The rate of non-fatal workplace injuries has shown a largely downward trend, which has flattened in recent years.
 However, this isn’t to say that they don’t still happen.

 To be able to determine the extent of your injury and to be able to gauge the amount of compensation you may receive, it can be useful to know a bit about the foot’s anatomy.
 The foot is fairly complex as it has moving parts and is made up of a number of different parts and areas that all work together to enable us to walk, run, and stand balanced.
 The three main parts the foot is made up of are:

-- The forefoot – This area is made up of the five toes.
+- The forefoot – This area is made up of five toes.
 The toe bones themselves are called phalanges and the long bones are called the metatarsals.

 - The midfoot – This area has a shape like a pyramid and is made up of bones that make the arches of the foot.
 Also in the midfoot are three cuneiform bones as well as navicular and cuboid bones.

 - The hindfoot – This area is made up of the ankle and the heel.
 The ankle is made up of the talus bone which supports the leg bones, the tibia and fibula.
 Further down is the calcaneus otherwise known as the heel bone which is the biggest bone in the foot.

 As well as the bones in the foot, there are also tendons, ligaments and muscles that allow the movement of the foot which then allows us to walk and run.
 One of the tendons is the well- known Achilles tendon which connects to the calf muscle in the leg and is essential for any movement to be made.

 The most common of all causes of foot injuries are due to slip, trip, or falling due to a public pavement or pathway that has been insufficiently maintained.
 If the maintenance is someone else’s responsibility, and you get injured after a slip, trip or fall, then you should be able to claim compensation due to this negligence.